-- 1.1 On 11 May 2009, the delegate of the Commission issued Determination [2009] IASC 105 (the Determination) allocating to Pacific Blue Australia 1,080 seats per week in each direction on the Indonesia route in accordance with the terms of the Australia Indonesia air services arrangements.
-The Determination was for five years and was subsequently varied by: - Decision [2010] IASC 206 transferring the capacity to Virgin Blue Airlines; - Decision [2011] IASC 214 permitting V Australia to code share on Virgin Blue Airlines; - Resolution [2011] IASC R18 recognising the name change of Virgin Blue Airlines Pty Ltd to Virgin Australia Airlines Pty Ltd and Virgin Blue International Airlines (trading as V Australia) to Virgin Australia International Airlines Pty Ltd; and - Decision [2012] IASC 204 transferring capacity from Virgin Australia Airlines Pty Ltd to Virgin Australia International Airlines Pty Ltd, the current holder of the capacity. - 1.2 Under the International Air Services Commission Act 1992 (the Act), the Commission must start its consideration of the renewal of a determination at least 12 months before the expiry of the Determination.
-The Determination expires on 10 May 2014.
-In view of this, the Commission sent, on 29 May 2013, a letter to Virgin Australia inviting it to apply for renewal if it wished to renew the Determination. - 1.3 Virgin Australia applied to the Commission on 6 June 2013 for a renewal of the Determination for five years from 11 May 2014. - 1.4 As required by sections 12 and 17 of the Act, the Commission published a notice on 7 June 2013 inviting other applications for the capacity.
+1.1 On 11 August 2009, the Commission issued Determination [2009] IASC 113 (the Determination) allocating to Pacific Blue Australia 720 seats of capacity per week in each direction on the Indonesia route in accordance with the terms of the Australia - Indonesia air services arrangements.
+The Determination was for five years and was subsequently varied by:

+- Decision [2010] IASC 206 transferring the capacity to Virgin Blue Airlines; - Decision [2011] IASC 214 permitting V Australia to code share on Virgin Blue Airlines; - Resolution [2011] IASC R18 recognising the name change of Virgin Blue Airlines Pty Ltd to Virgin Australia Airlines Pty Ltd and Virgin Blue International Airlines (trading as V Australia) to Virgin Australia International Airlines Pty Ltd; - Decision [2012] IASC 204 transferring the capacity from Virgin Australia Airlines Pty Ltd to Virgin Australia International Airlines Pty Ltd, the current holder of the capacity; and - Decision [2012] IASC 218 permitting Delta Air Lines (Delta) to code share on services operated by Virgin Australia.

+1.2 Under the International Air Services Commission Act 1992 (the Act), the Commission must start its consideration of the renewal of a determination at least 12 months before the expiry of the Determination.
+The Determination expires on 10 August 2014.
+In view of this, the Commission sent, on 12 August 2013, a letter to Virgin Australia inviting it to apply for renewal if it wished to renew the Determination.

+1.3 Virgin Australia applied to the Commission on 16 August 2013 for a renewal of the Determination for five years from 11 August 2014 including the continued authorisation of code share arrangements between Virgin Australia and Delta on the route.

+1.4 As required by sections 12 and 17 of the Act, the Commission published a notice on 19 August 2013, inviting other applications for the capacity.
 No applications were received.